MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 ```
 :::image type="content" source="media/resource-estimator-time-diagram-qiskit.png" alt-text="Diagram showing the number of T factory invocations during the runtime of the algorithm.
 There's also a table with the breakdown of the number of T factory copies, number of T factory invocations, T states per invocation, etc.":::

-Sinc the T factoy runtime is 83 microsecs, during the runtime of the algorithm, 6 milisecs, The T factory can be invoked a total of 73 times in a distillation round.
+Since the T factoy runtime is 132 microsecs, during the runtime of the algorithm, 75 milisecs, the T factory can be invoked a total of 73 times in a distillation round.
 Each invocation of the T factory produces 11 T states.
 Therefore, you need 11 copies of the T factory distillation round to get

 > [!NOTE]
 > You can't visualize the time and space diagrams in the same cell.